-- Online-Synchronous Courses: Real-time, face-to-face meetings are scheduled throughout the trimester via audio or video conferencing.
+• Online-Synchronous Courses: Real-time, face-to-face meetings are scheduled throughout the trimester via audio or video conferencing.
 Students are expected to participate in these meetings in a virtual environment, and attendance is monitored.
-In general, the contact time with the student in an online, synchronous course will be similar to the amount of physical contact time that would be expected in an equivalent on-campus course. - Online-Asynchronous Courses: No real-time meetings are required.
+In general, the contact time with the student in an online, synchronous course will be similar to the amount of physical contact time that would be expected in an equivalent on-campus course.
+Faculty interact with students on a regularly scheduled basis in real-time.

+• Online-Asynchronous Courses: No real-time meetings are required.
 All learning materials are prepared and available to the student via the Learning Management System (LMS).
 These materials must meet the entire credit hour requirement, including the instructor-led and additional student work components.
 Student participation is monitored via online interactions, assignment submissions, quizzes, or similar measurable activity.